Katzover/Easytext/README.rst

 	clear("my_file.txt", "This is the new content.\n")

-cide(file, text, log=False): Creates a new file and writes text to it, handling existing files gracefully, optionally logging the action.
+cide(file, text, log=False): Creates a new file and writes text to it, only if a file with the same name doesnt already exist, optionally logging the action.
 Example:

 	cide("new_file.txt", "Hello, world!\n")